Posterrama/posterrama/README.md

 ### Performance & reliability

-- Smart caching for instant image loads
+- **Smart caching** for instant image loads and offline resilience
-- Optimized for Raspberry Pi 4+ and low‑power devices
+- **Optimized for Raspberry Pi 4+** and low‑power devices
-- Mobile, tablet, desktop, and TV responsive layouts
+- **Multi-device responsive** — mobile, tablet, desktop, and TV layouts
+- **Advanced error handling** with graceful fallbacks and recovery
+- **Background processing** for seamless poster transitions

 ### Control

-- Clean web admin for sources, appearance, and system health
+- **Clean web admin** with modern overlay sliders and intuitive navigation
+- **Quick jump navigation** — click source icons to instantly scroll to sections
+- **Real-time UI scaling** from 50% to 150% for perfect display tuning
+- **Advanced wallart controls** — hero mode, refresh rates, and timing randomness
-- One‑line installer and PM2 process management
+- **One‑line installer** and PM2 process management for easy deployment

 ---